 Test grades count 60% and daily grades count 40%.
 Their tests are very important, and they need to study for these most diligently.

 A. MATH: The students will have homework in math every night whether it is studying or completing an assignment on paper.
 The homework will correlate to the quizzes and tests they will be taking in class.
 I encourage you to look over their work to make sure they stay on task.
-We are incorporating a math program this year called envision MATH which centers on common core.
 The students will be keeping a green math notebook, and they will have a section in their binder that will contain additional math notes and homework.
 It is very important they use these items to help them study for assessments.
 The students must master each concept presented in the classroom in order to heighten their success.
 Not only will the students have regular quizzes and tests, but there will also be pop quizzes and tests to make sure they really have mastered the objectives that have been taught.
 It is also very crucial they know the mathematical terms given at the beginning of each lesson, if applicable, to help them understand the concept I am teaching.Finally, I have found over the years that some students are very rusty on their basic facts (addition, subtraction, multiplication, and division) and basic conversions.
 This makes their assignments whether it is class work or homework more difficult.
 Please work with your child one-on-one to master these areas.
 In order for your child to receive a math certificate at the end of the year, he/she must have an 85 each nine week.

 B. SCIENCE: Your child will be given a heavy dose of science notes this year unlike previous years.
 It will be very intense because there is a bundle of material to cover and will be the first time they will be tested on their knowledge of science concepts.
 As we discuss each objective, the students will be given daily quizzes on the notes presented in class to ensure their understanding of the objective being taught at that time before the test, which means they need to study every night and complete any written assignment given to them.
 The students will be responsible for organizing their science notes.
 They will use a section of their binder designated only for science.
 There will be pop tests throughout the year to make sure they really have mastered each objective.
 The children will also participate in science activities which will consist of creative activities on their part.
 This will also help them learn.
 In order for your child to receive a science certificate at the end of the year, he/she must have an 85 each nine week.